teamforage/forage-android-sdk/README.md

 - `merchantAccount`: A unique seven digit numeric string that [FNS](https://docs.joinforage.app/docs/ebt-online-101#food-and-nutrition-service-fns) issues to authorized EBT merchants.
 - `bearerToken`: A [session token](https://docs.joinforage.app/reference/create-session-token) that authenticates front-end requests to Forage.
 To create one, send a server-side request from your backend to the `/session_token/` endpoint.
 - `customerId`: A unique ID for the end customer making the payment.
 If you use your internal customer ID, then we recommend that you hash the value before sending it on the payload.
+- `reusable`: An optional boolean value indicating whether the same card can be used to make multiple payments, set to true by default.

 #### Example